We meet weekly on Wednesday at 3:00 PM (Central time), GI 310

 March 12

 Sankhaneel Bisui, Arizona State University.
-TBA.
+Algebraic Properties of Invariant ideals.

 .